jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-03-03-10:15:45/index.md

 ## 4. Need some more Time!

 Though the ISI-JRF (QE) exam primarily focuses on foundational depth with some deducable patterns existing in the questions asked - Utility Maximization, Theory of Choice, Econometrics Basics + Dev Econ., Time Series Basics, Growth Models, Nash & Sub-Perfect Nash Equilibrium (one year they were missing).
-I came across some instances where the terminologies appearing in the exam which are not quite common at the first instance for someone like me (Ex: $2^{nd}$ Question's Perfect Labour Mobility in QEB, 2018 etc.) .
+I came across some instances where the terminologies appearing in the exam which are not quite common at the first instance for someone like me who just started in Oct'22 (Ex: $2^{nd}$ Question's Perfect Labour Mobility in QEB, 2018 etc.) .

-If not for both ISI-JRF & IGNOU exams, I would have strictly confined myself to Microeconomic Theory and covered as much material as possible restricting exclusively to the following topics at first - Theory of Choice, Equilibrium & Welfare, Game Theory, Mechanism Design, Auction Theory + Mathematical Programming (Graphs for Networks & Linear Programming) by following your notes for the foundations build up.
+If not for both ISI-JRF & IGNOU exams, I would have strictly confined myself to Microeconomic Theory and covered as much material as possible restricting exclusively to the following topics at first - **Theory of Choice, Equilibrium & Welfare, Game Theory, Mechanism Design, Auction Theory etc.**, starting with your notes for the foundations build up.
-But lately, I'm having a feeling that I will need some more extra time inorder to cover them more broadly & concretely, especially with UPSC-CSE preparation heavily constraing my time.
+But lately, I'm having a feeling that I will need some extra time inorder to cover these  more broadly & concretely, especially with UPSC-CSE preparation heavily constraing my time.
 And also to fill my knowledge gaps in Econometrics (despite familiarity with Max.
-Likelihood, Regression etc. in Machine Learning) & Macroeconomic Theory (appears quite broad to me but not hard yet).
+Likelihood, Regression etc. in Machine Learning) & Macroeconomic Theory (being broad).
 I may have completed 1st year M.A.
 Economics - IGNOU exams already in Dec'22, but I did not find their materials sufficient enough to cover the breadth & depth required.
 I found them a lot more verbose.
 <br>
 <details>
 <summary>[Click to Expand] <strong>Clash of UPSC - CSE, ISI-JRF (QE), Indian Economic Services, 2nd year M.A.
 Economics - IGNOU Exams </strong></summary>